-In the event that Nabi conducts an issuer tender offer to purchase shares of Nabi common stock prior to the consummation of the Transaction as permitted by the Transaction Agreement, the number of shares of Nabi common stock to be issued in exchange for each ordinary share of Biota will be adjusted in order to preserve the respective percentage of shares of Nabi common stock to be held immediately after the completion of the Transaction by former Biota stockholders on the one hand (collectively being approximately 74%) and by existing Nabi stockholders on the other hand (collectively being 26%).
+Pursuant to an amendment deed to the Transaction Agreement, dated as of August 6, 2012, in the event that Nabi implements a reverse stock split with respect to its common stock prior to the completion of the Transaction as permitted by the Transaction Agreement, the number of shares of Nabi common stock to be issued in exchange for each ordinary share of Biota will be adjusted in order to preserve the respective percentage of shares of the common stock of the combined company to be held immediately after the completion of the Transaction by former Biota stockholders on the one hand (collectively being approximately 74%) and by existing Nabi stockholders on the other hand (collectively being 26%).
+Nabi currently expects that, subject to the approval by Nabi stockholders at the special meeting, the reverse stock split will be implemented immediately prior to the completion of the Transaction.